drBenway/pixi-vn-wiki/start/canvas-asserts.md

 Initialize the asset matrix at the start of the project, this will allow you to refer to the assets by a unique alias and not by a url.
 This will save you code and you will be able to change the url of an asset without having to worry about saving the old saves.

+To do this, it is recommended to create an asynchronous function `defineAssets` that will be called at the start of the project.
+In this function you will use the function `Assets.add` which will allow you to add an asset to the matrix.
+The function `Assets.add` requires an object with the following properties:

+- `alias`: a unique string that will be used to refer to the asset.
+- `src`: the url of the asset.

 ```ts
 import { Assets } from "@drincs/pixi-vn";